AnFreTh/NAMpy/README.rst

-xDL (Explainable Deep Learning) aims at training, analyzing and comparing inherently interpretable Deep Learning Models.
-The focus lies on additive models as well as distributional regression models.
+*xDL - A python package for explainable Deep Learning* xDL (Explainable Deep Learning) aims at training, analyzing and comparing inherently interpretable Deep Learning Models.
+The focus lies on additive models as well as distributional regression models. xDL provides implementations of several (mostly additive) interpretable deep neural networks and the corresponding visualizations.
+Through the simple formula like interface it makes creating and analyzing interpretable deep learning models simple.
 It uses the tensorflow.keras framework and thus offers the complete flexibility of any Keras Model.
 It is adjustable in a way that every user can easily write their own shape function / feature network.